kercre123/victor/README.md

     sudo gem install xcpretty

-You will also need to install the python yaml module, `pyyaml`.
+You will also need to install the python yaml module, `pyyaml`, for both python2 and python3:

+    pip2 install pyyaml
-    pip install pyyaml
+    pip3 install pyyaml

 Java is needed for Buck, so if you don't already have that, you can run: